mcosovic/FactorGraph.jl/docs/src/man/input.md

 - measurement variances `model.h5/variance`.

-The input data for the dynamic GBP algorithm must contain the additional variable:
+The input data for the dynamic and ageing GBP algorithm must contain the additional variable:
 - dynamic data `model.h5/dynamic`.